 Below you can find information on which children and young people are currently eligible for COVID-19 vaccination.

-years, the Chief Medical Officers have recommended that all young people aged 12 to 15
+- The Chief Medical Officers have recommended that all young people aged 12 to 15

 can receive their first dose of COVID-19 vaccine.

 - JCVI recommended that young people who are 16-17 years, who are not in an at risk group, should receive thier first dose of vaccine.
 A second dose of vaccine is currently offered at an interval of 12 weeks.

 - In late December, the JCVI advised that those aged 16-17 year olds should also be offered a booster.
 This dose should be given no sooner than 3 months after completion of the primary course.

 - During phase 1 of the vaccination roll out, those who were aged 16-64 years with a severe mental illness and/or intellectual disability were invited to be vaccinated as part of Cohort 6 (those people at a higher clinical risk).
 You can read more about the vaccination of this group on our Operational guidance for adults (16-64 yrs) with a Severe Mental Illness and Intellectual Disability page.

 - The JCVI has since advised that "persons aged 12-15 years with specific underlying health conditions that put them at risk of severe COVID-19 should be offered two doses of Pfizer-BNT162b2 vaccine with an interval of eight weeks between doses"

 - The Green Book has a full list of who is eligible, but includes those with: